debilausaure/docker_minecraft_mega_backuper/README.md

 docker run --name my_minecraft_server -p 25565:25565 --network=your_network_name -v my_minecraft_server_volume:/home/minecraft/conf --rm -d tag_of_your_image:latest
 ```

 Once the server is started, you can run the backuper every time you want to backup your world.
-(More than once a minute will generate an error when uploading to Mega.nz).
+(More than once a minute will generate an error when uploading to Mega.io).
 It expects the volume you created for the minecraft server to be mounted on `/home/minecraft/mountpoint`.

 This is what the command line might look like: